 Illnesses of the brain, the psyche or neurological deficiencies are also as normal as any other illnesses and moreover, they are not only very common but on the increase.
 Their patterns may sometimes be worrying or frightening but this is largely due to a huge lack of information in general public.

 According to the study “The Global Burden of disease” carried out by the WHO (World Health Organization) depression for instance is the most important disease of all, more important even than diseases of the heart, asthma or cancer.
 And yet, the majority of people suffering from depression do not seek professional help or are not treated sufficiently.
-We should therefore not only like to contribute to health education but we offer practical help and assistance to everyone suffering from or fearing psychiatric and/or neurological disorders.
+Therefore, we should not only like to contribute to health education, but we offer practical help and assistance to everyone suffering from or fearing psychiatric and/or neurological disorders with the help of our top Neurologists, Psychologists, Psychiatrists, and Psychotherapists in Dubai.